-There are a multitude of trade associations in the legal and nonlegal professions that offer student memberships.
-Additionally, student members may be allowed to attend seminars or conferences to learn more about the “hot” issues in a particular field and to network.
-For example, if you are interested in communications law, you may want to contact representatives of the Federal Communications Bar Association, located in Washington, D.C.
-Trade associations also organize panel presentations, hold meetings, and publish membership directories that can be used to identify people for informational interviews.
+There are a multitude of trade associations in the legal professions that offer student memberships.
+Student members may be allowed to attend seminars or conferences to learn more about the “hot” issues in a particular field and to network.
+Trade associations also organize panel presentations, hold meetings, and publish membership directories that can be used to identify people for potential informational interviews.